horeilly1101/minesweeper/README.md

 # Minesweeper
-> Minesweeper game, playable in the browser.

-This is a full stack minesweeper game.
+> This is a full stack minesweeper game, playable in the browser.

 ## The client